 The Citi Diamond Preferred foreign transaction fee is 3%.
 That means Citi will add a 3% surcharge to the U.S. dollar amount of each international purchase made with the Diamond Preferred card.
 A $150 purchase processed abroad would cost $154.50 as a result.

 Citi Diamond Preferred’s 3% foreign fee and lack of rewards make it the wrong choice for international travel, but its low introductory APR can still help you save on interest stateside.
-It offers 0% APRs on purchases and balance transfers for 18 months.
+It offers 0% for 18 months on balance transfers and 0% for 18 months on purchases.
 Just bear in mind that it does also have a 5% balance transfer fee ($5 min).
 Citi Diamond Preferred has a $0 annual fee.